Chang'an: Religious institutions

 Immigrants brought the ideas of new religions into the capital.
 The hub-status of the city caused these religions to stick and grow over time.
 Evidence suggests at least five or six Zoroastrian temples existed inside of the city while four temples existed around the Western Market.
 Christianity was around at this time as well.
 It was brought by a man named Aluoben who was sent by a church official in Seleucia-Ctesiphon.
 The Church of the East first settlement was in China circa 635.
 Several hundred stone tablets and an artifact related to the Church of the East were discovered, which pointed to the existence of an affiliated single Christian church.
 The Church of the East is a Christian organization which sponsored the creation of churches in multiple Chinese cities, like Chang'an.
 Members of the Church of the East had received support from the Tang dynasty and yet during this same dynasty, the emperor placed a ban on Buddhism and Christianity, and only Buddhism survived.
 In 843 the Tang emperor also banned the religion of Manichaeism.
 A few years later the emperor banned Zoroastrianism and reinstated the ban on Buddhism.
-This ban on Buddhism was lifted a short while later when the current emperor passed away.
+This ban on Buddhism was lifted a short while later when the current emperor died.
 Emperor Xuanzong decreed around the year 742 AD (as Tangmingsi', 唐明寺) that a place of worship for the Muslim community was to be constructed in the city, and the Great mosque of Xi'an was established where it still stands to this day.